RCMundy/app/partners/energy/energy.md

 ### Project Development

-Free Clean Energy offers project flexibility.
+Freedom Energy Tech offers project flexibility.
 Developing your project to maximize economic and environmental benefits.
 Project structure options include build, own and operate to complete project financing.
 Our experience and expertise will optimize your projects success.